Future Professional Pilots

 Get ready to achieve your dreams at 40,000 feet.
 In the Associate of Arts for Future Professional Pilots program, you'll take courses that are university-transferable and are relevant to the aviation industry, such as geography courses relating to climate and weather, as well as psychology and business courses.

-The Associate of Arts Degree for Future Professional Pilots is a program for students who wish to continue to a career in the aviation industry.
-This program is jointly offered with Professional Flight Centre, located at Boundary Bay Airport in Delta.
-Douglas College provides the academic instruction leading to the Associate of Arts Degree and Professional Flight Centre provides the ground and flying instruction with enough flight experience to obtain a Commercial Pilot License and Multi-engine Instrument Rating.
-These two distinct and separate components together provide students with the foundation needed in the aviation industry.
-Students need to apply to both Douglas College and the Professional Flight Center.
+This program is jointly offered with Professional Flight Centre, at Boundary Bay Airport in Delta.
+Douglas provides the academic instruction leading to the Associate of Arts Degree, while the Professional Flight Centre provides the ground and flying instruction, offering enough flight experience to allow you to obtain a Commercial Pilot License and Multi-Engine Instrument Rating.
+These components together will provide you with the foundation you need for a career in the aviation industry.

 Discussions with professional pilots and flight instructors suggest that students would be well advised to take courses in Climate, Psychology, and Commerce/Business as part of their Associate of Arts (AA) degree.